Sales glossary

 In Plain English

-USP vs. Value Proposition: The Cage Match
+USP vs. Value Proposition: What’s the Difference?

 Term